getappbox/AppBox-iOSAppsWirelessInstallation/docs/FAQ/installationlimit.md

-# Is there any installation limit per app on AppBox?
+# Is there an Installation Limit per App on AppBox?
-No. AppBox has no limit for per-app installation.
-You can install app thousands or millions of times.
+No, AppBox imposes no per-app installation limit.
+You can install an app thousands or millions of times.